 The Initial Information Form is a very brief form that provides us with important information about you, current symptoms, medical problems, treatment history and insurance information.
 The information on this form is confidential and allows our Intake Coordinator to discuss the most appropriate treatment alternatives with you.
 Filling out this form does not obligate you to participate in treatment in any way.

 The Intake Coordinator will contact you confidentially by phone or e-mail to discuss details of our program and to answer any of your questions.
 Topics discussed include admission procedures, how quickly you could be admitted, the most appropriate level of care, living arrangements, insurance benefits, treatment costs, lengths of stay and any questions you might have about treatment.
-Once insurance benefits have been verified, the Intake Coordinator will be able to schedule a Clinical Assessment and will also request that you prepare for the assessment by filling out a more detailed set of online Assessment Forms on our website.
-The Intake Coordinator will give you the instructions about these forms as well as provide you with a personal username and password needed to complete the Assessment Forms.

 A waiting list depends upon the number of patients currently enrolled in the program.
-We want to make sure that there is adequate staffing for those who are in the program in order to provide optimal care.
+We want to make sure that there is adequate staffing for those who are in the program to provide optimal care.
 The waiting list is flexible and may change from time to time.

 Absolutely not!
 Serious eating disorders occur with people at any shape or size.
 Our program participants represent a wide range of body shapes and sizes.

 Our Admissions Specialist will work with you, your insurance company, and the Toledo Center clinical staff to determine and recommend the level of care that will be most beneficial for your treatment.
 We currently have adult and adolescent residential and partial hospitalization programs.